jtompkins/joshtompkins.com/_posts/2015-9-14-real-world-react-1.md

 [Mocha](http://mochajs.org) is a Javascript testing framework.
 I'm chosing it for a couple of reasons - it's well documented, it has excellent support for tests written in ES6 (via the [Babel transpiler](https://babeljs.io)), and I like that Mocha allows me to choose my own assertion library.
 For this project, I'm going to use [Should](https://shouldjs.github.io), mostly because I like the English-like assertion syntax.

-I've never used Redux, ImmutableJS, Webpack, or Mocha before, so this should be pretty interesting project.
-In the [next post](2015/09/16/real-world-react-2/), I'll be walking through project setup, which is really much more involved than it probably should be.
+I've never used Redux, ImmutableJS, Webpack, or Mocha before, so this should be a pretty interesting project.
+In the [next post](/2015/09/16/real-world-react-2/), I'll be walking through project setup, which is really much more involved than it probably should be.
 I hope you'll join me there!